lldap/lldap/example_configs/stalwart.md

 [Stalwart-mailserver](https://github.com/stalwartlabs/mail-server) is a Production-ready full-stack but simple mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.) written in Rust.

+To integrate with LLDAP,

+1. Add manager user, & make sure to add to lldap_admin group for read/write permission

+2. Create mail group, add users requiring email access

-To integrate with LLDAP, ensure you correctly add these ldap setting to your `config.toml`.
+3. Ensure you correctly add the following ldap settings to your Stalwart `config.toml`.

 ## Config.toml File Sample - (only the ldap portion)
 ```toml